mariusmym/Noir_SF200_Theme/README.md

 -**backup resource folder first** (just in case anything happens or you want it back to stock design)

--copy the downloaded files from the Resources folder (if the readme file is included in the download dont forget to not include it in the transfer to froggy)
+- extract and copy the downloaded files from the Resources folder (if the **readme** file is included in the download dont forget to **not include it in the transfer to SF2000** )

 -paste & replace inside Resource folder of SD Card.